Evonne Goolagong Cawley career statistics: Rivalries

-Every Grand Slam singles champion from 1962-1986 was an active player at some point during Goolagong-Cawley's career.
+Every Grand Slam singles champion from 1962 to 1986 was an active player at some point during Goolagong-Cawley's career.
 Of these eighteen other players (excluding Evonne herself), she never played a competitive singles match against either Maria Bueno or Karen Hantze-Susman.
 Of the other sixteen, she scored at least one victory over all these opponents throughout her career, with the exception of Ann Haydon-Jones.
 Jones won all three of their competitive matches from 1969 to 1971.